 How It’s Organized

-March Madness is a bracket style tournament starting with 68 teams.
+March Madness is a bracket style tournament that starts with 68 teams.
 You may be thinking, “what TF is a bracket?”
-In this instance, it’s not the bracket on your keyboard or the one you (occasionally) use in math.
-A bracket represents two teams playing each other with the winning team moving on.
-No second chances, so you’ve got to bring your A-game.
-To give a bracket some context, think back (fondly or not) to every beer pong tournament you took part in in university - similar rules apply.
-You only continue playing if you win.
+In this instance, it’s not the bracket on your keyboard or the one you (occasionally) used in math class.
+A bracket represents a knockout tournament where two teams play each other and the winning team moves on.
+There are no second chances.
+To give a bracket some context, think back (fondly or not) to every beer pong tournament you took part in in university, similar rules apply here (with substantially fewer regrettable decisions – we hope).
 If you’re more of a visual learner, click here.

-After the initial round of four, it goes from 64 teams and dwindles down.
-The part of the tournament you’ll probably want to pay attention to will most likely be the “Sweet Sixteen” (no, not a 16th birthday party), the “Elite Eight”, the “Final Four”, and the Championship Game.
+After the initial round of four games, called the “First Four”, 64 teams will remain and the field will be cut in half after each round.
+The part of the tournament you’ll want to really pay attention to will start with the “Sweet Sixteen”, then “Elite Eight”, “Final Four” (don’t you love alliteration?) and finally the Championship Game.

 The Best of the Best

 Who run the world?
 GIRLS.
-From March 16th - April 1st, women’s basketball also has its March Madness tournament.
-The tournament will run the exact same way as we outlined above for the men’s, but instead of Selection Sunday, teams are revealed on Monday.
-So much for ladies first.
+From March 22nd – April 7th, women’s basketball also has its March Madness tournament.
+The tournament will run the exact same way as we outlined above for the men’s (though without a First Four because there’s only 64 teams in the women’s tournament), but instead of Selection Sunday, teams are revealed on Selection Monday.
+So much for ladies first…

-Unfortunately, as with the majority of sports, the women’s March Madness tournament is largely overshadowed by the men’s, with the men taking the majority, if not all, of the live air-time.
-The best way to watch our ladies is most likely going to be streaming on Facebook.
+Unfortunately, as with the majority of female sports, the women’s March Madness tournament is largely overshadowed by the men’s, with the men taking the majority, if not all, of the live air-time.
+Because last year’s women’s Final Four was.
+So.
+Dang.
+Exciting (much better than the men’s, in our opinion), we’re hoping there will be more coverage of the women’s tournament this year.

 Getcha Head in the Game

-The phrase “March Madness” was first used with the NCAA in 1982 when sportscaster Brent Musburger used the phrase while talking about the tournament.
+The phrase “March Madness” was first used in 1982 when sportscaster Brent Musburger coined the phrase while talking about the tournament.
 The phrase became the center of a 1996 legal battle with the Illinois High School Boys Basketball Championship, which had used it in 1939.
 The result?
-A “dual use trade mark”.
+A “dual use trademark”.
 We told you the NCAA was full of drama.

 The tournament has been held for almost 80 years, BUT only 35 schools have ever won the top prize - you do the math.

 Unlucky #5.
-No #5 seeded team has ever won a championship.
+A No.5 seeded team has never won a championship.

 Don't get The GIST weekly newsletter yet?
 Let's make it email official.